boralyl/boralyl.github.io/_posts/2020-01-19-integrating_the_roborock_s4_in_home_assistant.md

 *Note: this post was written about the Roborock S4 but it should also work with the S5, S5 Max, S6 and S6 Pure.*
 {: .notice--warning}

-<div><p>This is a 3 part post on the vacuum.
+<div><p>This is part 1 of a 3 part post on the vacuum.
 I"ll update the links below as they are
 posted.</p>
 <ul>
   <li>Part 1 - Integrating the Roborock S4 in Home Assistant (reading now!)</li>